Permify/permify/docs/docs/getting-started/modeling.md

 entity user {}
 ```

-#### Organization Entity
+### Roles and User Types

+You can define user types and roles within the entity.
+If you specifically want to define a global role, such as `admin`, we advise defining it at the entity with the most global hierarchy, such as an organization.
+Then, spread it to the rest of the entities to include it within permissions.

-→ For the sake of simplicity let's define only 2 user types in an organization, these are administrators and direct members of the organization.
+For the sake of simplicity, let's define only 2 user types in an organization, these are administrators and direct members of the organization.

 ```perm
 entity organization {